 - 1. Bikes are allowed only on specifically designated trails in the Upper Arboretum (east of Hwy 19); no bike use is allowed in the Lower Arboretum (west of Hwy 19).
 Limiting biking is necessary to prevent erosion, especially on trails in lower lying areas where the ground is too soft to support tires.
 Bikes are restricted from the Lower Arboretum because of ongoing studies by Carleton faculty and students and to avoid bike/pedestrian conflicts.
 Bikes are not allowed anywhere in the Arb while the trails are being groomed for skiing. - 2.
 No motorized vehicles are allowed, except for maintenance or emergency. - 3.
 Because of the lack of sanitary facilities, the Arboretum is not open for camping. - 4.
-Fires are not permitted except in specifically designated fire rings in the Upper Arboretum. - 5.
-Dogs are welcome if on leash; all dog droppings must be removed. - 6.
+Fires are not permitted in the Arboretum.
+Specifically designated fire rings are available on campus at the Hill of Three Oaks, the Council Ring, and Mai-Fete Island. - 5.
+Dogs are welcome if on a hand-held leash, not not to exceed 6 feet in length; all dog droppings must be removed. - 6.
 Horses are not allowed anywhere in the Arboretum. - 7.
 Drones are not permitted without express written permission (see below) - 8.
 The Arboretum is a State Game Refuge, so there is no general hunting.
 Archery hunting is permitted by permit issued by Arboretum staff in order to control the deer population and reduce damage to trees and other vegetation. - 9.
 Public use in the Lower Arboretum is restricted to the trails during the Archery Hunt between Thanksgiving and December 31st.